so61pi/examples/function-checklist/readme.rst

 #.
 Variables

    - Does each variable have only one single purpose?
+   - Can any variable have smaller scope?

+     * How many lines are there between a variable's declaration and its last usage?

    - Is there any mutable variable that can be replaced with an immutable one?

 #.
 Loops